alephgamma/RHCA-study-notes/4_EX380_study_notes.md

 ```
 6.3.
 Get a template...

 6.3.1.
 There isn't any clear documentation on the process to (manually) create the `command` section.
+Not every human being - even those above average - can parse `args` like BASH into "human-readable" YAML.
 ```
 oc create cronjob --dry-run=client -o yaml python-date-test --image docker.io/library/python --schedule='*/2 * * * *' -- python -c 'import platform;print(platform.python_version())'
 ```